 Serverless API: building the backend

-Let's start building the backend of the application using Vercel serverless functions.
+Let's start building the backend of the serverless web app using Vercel serverless functions.
 Remember, serverless doesn't mean there are no servers.
 You'll write network functions, and the cloud provider will run your code on their clusters of servers.

 folder, you’ll find an useAuth.js